bayinfosys/bayinfosys.github.io/_posts/2026-01-01-72-private-inference-fhe.md

 ---

-([Marigold](https://marigold.run) is our private inference platform.
-The `public_key` parameter and the multi-party routing pattern are available on the API.
-For organisations working through the compliance architecture for a specific use case, [get in touch](/contact).)
+See our [Marigold](https://marigold.run) platform for more options.
+For organisations working through the compliance architecture for a specific use case, [get in touch](/contact).